MetPX/sarracenia/docs/source/How2Guides/subscriber.rst

 So when the *subtopic* option is changed, since it is already defined on the server, one ends up adding a binding rather than replacing it.
-For example, if one has a subtopic that contains SATELLITE, and then stops the subscriber, edit the file and now the topic contains only RADAR, when the subscriber is restarted, not only will all the queued satellite files be sent to the consumer, but the RADAR is added to the bindings, rather than replacing them, so the subscriber will get both the SATELLITE and RADAR data even though the configuration
+For example, if one has a subtopic that contains SATELLITE, and then stops the subscriber, edits the file and now the topic contains only RADAR, when the subscriber is restarted, not only will all the queued satellite files be sent to the consumer, but the RADAR is added to the bindings, rather than replacing them, so the subscriber will get both the SATELLITE and RADAR data even though the configuration